rahul13199kumar/Prediction_Using_Supervised_Machine_Learning-/README.md

-# Prediction_Using_Supervised_Machine_Learning-
+# Description

 In this regression task I will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
-This is a simple linear regression task as it involves just two variables.I also  predicted score if a student study for 9.25 hrs in a day
+This is a simple linear regression task as it involves just two variables.I also  predicted score if a student study for 9.25 hrs in a day.